stnie/FrontDetection/README.md

 The pretrained example was trained using input samples from 2012 to 2015 and 2018 to 2019 against labeled data generated from the Deutscher Wetterdienst (DWD) and North American Weather Service (NWS).
 The Network was validated on data from 2017 (not used for training) and tested on data from 2016 (not used for training)

 # Scores and Output examples
 The trained network generates a Critical Success Index against the weather service labels of more than 60\% for the detection of fronts.
-An exemplary timelapse of the networks output can be seen at {Add the doi for video} for January 2016 at a 1 hour resolution.
+An exemplary timelapse of the networks output can be seen at https://av.tib.eu/media/53399 for January 2016 at a 1 hour resolution.

 # Installation